schuchert/wikispaces/pages/Car_Rental_Code_Coverage_with_Emma.md

 * cobertura.xml
 * emma.xml

-(By the way, let me give credit where it's due, I got most of this from [[http://emma.sourceforge.net/userguide/ar01s03.html|Getting Started with Emma using Ant]].
+(By the way, let me give credit where it's due, I got most of this from [Getting Started with Emma using Ant](http://emma.sourceforge.net/userguide/ar01s03.html).

 # Here's the file so we can discuss it and configure it for your situation:
 [[#emma]]